Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Extended Hypergraphs and their Balanced Separation

 The key idea of our algorithm is to split the task of constructing an HD into subtasks of constructing {\em parts\/} of the HD, which will be referred to as ``HD-fragments'' in the sequel.
 These HD-fragments can later be stitched together to form an HD of a given hypergraph.
 This splitting into HD-fragments is realised by choosing a node $u$ of the HD and splitting the HD into one subtree above node $u$ and possibly several subtrees below $u$.
 In order to keep track of how to combine these subtrees later on, we introduce the notion of {\em special edges\/}.
-Intuitively, a special edge is the set $\chi(u)$ of vertices for some node $u$ in the HD and it is used to keep track of the interface between the HD-fragment ``above'' node $u$ (we will denote this part of the HD as $\Tup$) and the HD-fragments at subtrees below node $u$.
+Intuitively, a special edge is the set $\chi(u)$ of vertices for some node $u$ in the HD, and it is used to keep track of the interface between the HD-fragment ``above'' node $u$ (we will denote this part of the HD as $\Tup$) and the HD-fragments at subtrees below node $u$.
 Conversely, for each of the subtrees $T_{u_i}$ rooted at the child nodes $u_i$ of $u$, we have to keep track of the interface to $\chi(u)$ in the form of a set $\Con$ of vertices, which is the intersection $\chi(T_{u_i}) \cap \chi(u)$.

-At the heart of our decomposition algorithm (see Algorithm~\ref{alg:parHD}) is the recursive function \Decomp, which takes as input a subset $E'$ of the edges $E(H)$, a set of special edges $\Sp$, and a set of vertices $\Con$.
+At the heart of our decomposition algorithm in Section \ref{sect:Algorithm:ShortForm} will be a recursive function \Decomp, which takes as input a subset $E'$ of the edges $E(H)$, a set of special edges $\Sp$, and a set of vertices $\Con$.
 The goal of \Decomp is to construct a fragment of an HD, such that every edge $e \in E'$ is covered by some node $u'$ in the HD-fragment (i.e., $e \subseteq \chi(u')$), all special edges are covered by some leaf node of this HD-fragment (hence, these are the interfaces to the HD-fragments ``below'') and $\Con$ must be fully contained in $\chi(r)$ of the root $r$ of this HD-fragment (hence, this is the interface to the HD-fragment ``above'').
 Formally, function \Decomp{} deals with {\em extended subhypergraphs\/} of $H$ in the following sense.